42cursus-youkim/NetPractice/doc/basic.md

 end
 ```
 -->
+### learn to
+- make ips distinct in same network
+- get network address by applying subnet mask to ip

 ### goal 01
 - A and B are on the same network, so their network address must match
-- since B's address is 104.98.23.12 and CIDR is `/24` -> network address: `104.98.23.0`
+- by applying subnet mask `/24` to B's ip, you get `104.98.23.0/24`
-- any ip address within `104.98.23.{1 ~ 254}` are within samw network 'called' `104.98.23.0`
+- any ip address within `104.98.23.{1 ~ 254}` are within the same network, `104.98.23.0`
-- address of A can be anything within above range
+- so ip of A should be within the above range
-- except B's, because how are you gonna distinguish between same addresses
+- except B's (`104.98.23.12`), because how are you gonna distinguish between same addresses

 ### goal 02
 - same as goal 01 but CIDR is `/16`